Boxwood Blight Symptoms and Causes

 Vulnerable varieties; the University of Guelph found that ‘Green Gem’ is the most susceptible while ‘Pincushion’ is the least.
 They further found that ‘Green Velvet, ‘Green Mound’ and ‘Green Mountain’ had intermediate susceptibility (Shi F.A., & Hsiang T. July 31, 2012).

 Treatment for Volutella Blight

 As with Boxwood Blight there is no cure for Volutella blight that has gone systemic.
-However if you catch the disease early you may be able to manage the symptoms and spread.
+However, if you catch the disease early you may be able to manage the symptoms and spread.
 Prune out affected branches, disinfecting your tool between cuts with bleach, rubbing alcohol or Lysol aerosol spray.
 Remove badly infected plants or severely cut them back.
-Spray regularly with a fungicide (particularly spring and fall rainy seasons) making sure to change up this fungicide regularly to prevent the fungi from growing resistant to it.
+As a preventative treatment spray regularly with a copper-based fungicide, particularly spring and fall rainy seasons and after pruning, when wounds are present.
 Avoid pruning when the plants are drought stressed.
 Avoid overhead watering and ensure there is good air circulation around your boxwood.
 Protect your boxwood against winter injury or stressors.

 Photo credits: all photos have been taken by the author.

 1. Daughtrey M. (Senior Extension Associate, Cornell University), & Gilrein D. (Extension Entomologist, Cornell Cooperative Extension of Suffolk County), & Vescera M. (Nursery & Landscape Specialist, Cornell Cooperative Extension of Suffolk County) (n.d.).
 Photographic guide of Boxwood Pests & Diseases on Long Island.
 Retrieved Dec.28th, 2020 from http://ccesuffolk.org/resources/photographic-guide-of-boxwood-pests-diseases-on-long-island